abhiram-karanth-core/bedrockdb/README.md

 One index entry per block, not per key.
 At 4KB blocks with ~50-byte average keys, a 1GB SSTable needs ~5,000 index entries (~250KB in memory) rather than millions.
 The index fits in L2 cache during binary search.

 **Why group commit in the WAL?**
 `fsync` latency on NVMe is 50–200µs regardless of how many bytes were written.
 Batching N writes into one fsync amortises that latency across N operations.
-BedrockDB's WAL writer parks concurrent writers behind a mutex, flushes the batch, fsyncs once, then wakes all waiters.
+BedrockDB's WAL buffers writes in a bufio.Writer and a background goroutine fsyncs every 100µs — or immediately when the buffer exceeds 64KB.
+Writers never block waiting for fsync.

 **Why `pread` + LRU over `mmap`?**
 `mmap` delegates caching to the OS page cache, which sounds appealing but gives up control.
 The OS evicts pages under memory pressure without regard for access frequency — it doesn't know a block cache hit is worth more than a cold page.
 It also surfaces I/O errors as `SIGBUS` rather than return values, which are difficult to handle correctly in Go. `pread` keeps the read path explicit: BedrockDB decides which blocks stay resident, eviction policy is LRU over decoded `[]Entry` structs (not raw bytes), and errors propagate as normal Go errors.
 The tradeoff is that `pread` pays a syscall per cache miss whereas `mmap` faults in pages transparently — acceptable here because the LRU is designed to make cache misses rare on hot data.